 The Well-Stocked Kitchen: The Scramble Staples List

-There are a number of ways that this list of pantry staples can help you:
+There are a number of ways that The Scramble’s staples list and a well-stocked kitchen can help you:

-You can take advantage of local store specials or bulk purchases on these commonly used items.
+You can take advantage of sales or bulk purchases on these commonly used items.

-Your grocery trips each week should be even faster if you are well-stocked with staples.
-You should be able to focus your shopping excursions mainly on fresh produce, meats, and dairy.
+Your grocery trips each week should be even faster.
+When you are well-stocked with staples, you can focus your weekly shops mainly on fresh produce, meats, and dairy.

 With a well-stocked pantry, you can more easily pull together an extra meal or two (The Sixth Night Scramble) with unused ingredients in your refrigerator from the week’s meals (The Scramble’s recipe database can help!).